Skip to main content

 Systems Neuroscience

-Our research in Systems Neuroscience is highly diverse, ranging from more circuit-oriented analyses of brain networks to studies of neural activity involved in motor planning and execution ,and includes functional imaging studies in humans.
+Our systems neuroscience research is highly diverse, ranging from more circuit-oriented analyses of brain networks to studies of neural activity involved in motor planning and execution, and includes functional imaging studies in humans.
 Many of the studies are inherently translational, with significant ongoing studies for spinal injury, amyotrophic lateral sclerosis, cerebral stroke, Parkinson's disease, Huntington’s disease, pain and more.

 Labs in This Research Area